Anchorage Capital Committed Fiduciary Malfeasance

 - Glassdoor Reviews – Prior to the funding there were 3 horrible employee reviews of Trustify and a bunch of fake looking, management driven reviews that companies submit so dumb investors miss the bad reviews:

 - Bonehead: Overvalued – How do you put a $40 Million valuation on a company that is getting no traction?
 Did you look at the books?
 Did you check them for accuracy?
-Did you ask all the former CFOs who quit or were fired?
-Did it not worry you that there was no CFO?
-Did you even get a 1st year accounting drop-out from Strayer University to have a look at the books?
-Did they talk to the guy who was a customer?
+Did you ask all the former CFOs who quit or were fired to certify the books?
+Did it not worry them that there was no CFO?
+Did they even get a 1st year accounting drop-out from Strayer University to have a look at the books?
+Did they talk to all their customer (intentionally without an s)?

 - Bonehead: Board Formation – It is a norm that the largest investor in an institutional round obtains at least one board seat.
 A company that is valued at $40 Million should at least have 5 board members, 2 chosen by the company, 2 investors and one independent mutually agreed upon.
 These idiots at Anchorage did not ask for or receive a board seat and these fools let the board stand as previously constituted.
 What could go wrong?
 From the Term Sheet, “Board Composition: The Board of Directors of the Company will be constituted in the same manner as currently in effect.”
 Who was on the board and why did they trust them?